 Despite lighting it up at Davidson, Curry received plenty of doubt at the combine due to his lack of size (6’3″, 181lbs) and lack of speed (ran a 3.28 in the 3/4 court sprint).
-This led to Johny Flyn being picked before the eventual two-time NBA MVP.
+This led to Jonny Flynn being picked before him.

 Thompson also received his fair share of criticism.
 The Washington guard was cited for not being a good defender and being unable to take the ball off the dribble.
 BYU’s Jimmer Fredette got selected before him.

-Green impressed at Michigan State as a bully ball specialist, but many viewed the 6’7″ power forward as too small to hang in the paint with the pros.
-The soon-to-be Defensive Player of the Year had to watch as fellow power forwards like Royce White and Arnett Moultrie got selected before him.
+Green impressed at Michigan State as a bully-ball specialist, but many viewed the 6-foot-7 power forward as too small to hang in the paint with the pros.
+Arnett Moultrie heard his name called before him.

 The Warriors also changed the game in one final, more controversial way: Re-defining what it means to be a super team.